oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 You are ready to start the application and create the todo items.

-### Starting the application
+### Running the application

-To start both the front end and the API back end, run the following command:
+To start the Todo application, run the following command:

 ```
 npm start
 ```

-### Populating the todo items

-In this step, you will create several todo items.
+The create serveral todo items (and populate the database):

 1. In a browser, go to http://localhost:3000
 2. Sign in to the application.
 You can use one of the following users: